 Iniki killed at least four people and caused about $2 billion in damage when it hit the western Hawaiian island of Kauai, according to the National Oceanic and Atmospheric Administration.

-The schools on the Big Island and Maui were closed Friday as residents assessed Iselle’s impact.
+The schools on the Big Island and Maui will be closed Friday as residents assess Iselle’s affect.

 Hawaiian Airlines moved one flight, to Los Angeles, up by five hours to beat Iselle’s arrival.

-For people who had been scheduled to travel to or from Hawai’s airports on Thursday and Friday, United Airlines and Hawaiian Airlines said they won’t charge fees to change reservations, and they’ll waive differences in fares for those changes.
+For people who had been scheduled to travel to or from Hawaii’s airports on Thursday and Friday, United Airlines and Hawaiian Airlines say they won’t charge fees to change reservations, and they’ll waive differences in fares for those changes.
 United canceled flights to Hilo and Kona.
 American Airlines and US Airways also called off flights out of Kona on Thursday, but said it expected Friday’s flight schedule to operate normally.

 United canceled flights to Hilo and Kona.
 American Airlines and US Airways also called off flights out of Kona on Thursday but expected Friday’s flight schedule to operate normally.